syhan/ContainerSharing/README.md

-# ContainerSharing
+# Seawide
-A chaincode/smart contract PoC on top of hyperledger
+Some proof of concept on hyperledger chaincode and spark